-In January 1962, the first SEAL Teams were commissioned to conduct unconventional warfare, counterguerrilla warfare and clandestine operations in maritime and riverine environments.
-These Teams were SEAL Team ONE on the West coast and SEAL Team TWO on the East coast.
+In January 1962, the first SEAL teams were commissioned to conduct unconventional warfare, counterguerrilla warfare and clandestine operations in maritime and riverine environments.
+These teams were SEAL Team One on the West Coast and SEAL Team Two on the East Coast.
 During Vietnam, the SEALs compiled an impressive record of combat success.
-Since the close of the Vietnam conflict, the ever-changing world situation and increased operational tasking have prompted the expansion of SEAL Teams in number, size and capabilities.
+Since the close of the Vietnam conflict, the everchanging world situation and increased operational tasking have prompted the expansion of SEAL teams in number, size and capabilities.

-SEAL and SEAL Delivery Vehicle (SDV) Teams and Special Boat Units comprise the elite combat units of Naval Special warfare.
-These units are organized, trained, and equipped to conduct special operations, unconventional warfare, foreign internal defense, and clandestine operations in maritime and riverine environments.
+SEAL and SEAL delivery vehicle (SDV) teams and special boat units comprise the elite combat units of naval special warfare.
+These units are organized, trained and equipped to conduct special operations, unconventional warfare, foreign internal defense and clandestine operations in maritime and riverine environments.
 These highly trained specialists are deployed worldwide in support of fleet and national operations.
-The wide range of tasks performed by Naval Special warfare and their outstanding combat records have earned an enduring and highly respected reputation.
+The wide range of tasks performed by naval special warfare and their outstanding combat records have earned an enduring and highly respected reputation.

 First Phase (Basic Conditioning)

-Hell Week proves to those who make it that the human body can do ten times the amount of work the average man thinks possible.
-During Hell Week, you will learn the value of coolheadedness, perseverance, and above all, TEAMWORK.
+Hell Week proves to those who make it that the human body can do 10 times the amount of work the average man thinks possible.
+During Hell Week, you will learn the value of cool-headedness, perseverance and, above all, teamwork.
 The remaining three weeks are devoted to teaching various methods of conducting hydrographic surveys and how to conduct a hydrographic chart.

 Second Phase (Diving)

-Second Phase concentrates on combat SCUBA (Self Contained Underwater Breathing Apparatus).
+Second Phase concentrates on combat SCUBA (self-contained underwater breathing apparatus).
 Students are taught two types of SCUBA: open circuit (compressed air) and closed circuit (100% oxygen).
-Emphasis is placed on long distance underwater dives with the goal of training students to become basic combat divers, using swimming and diving techniques as a means of transportation from their launch point to their combat objective.
-This is a skill that separates SEALS from all other Special Operations forces.
+An emphasis is placed on long-distance underwater dives, with the goal of training students to become basic combat divers and using swimming and diving techniques as a means of transportation from their launch point to their combat objective.
+This is a skill that separates SEALs from all other Special Operations forces.

 Third Phase (Land Warfare)